timdp/transmission-proxy/README.md

     If you use Heroku or OpenShift's native PostgreSQL support, the database URL will be automatically detected from the environment.

+## API

+API documentation is in the works.
+See `server.js` for example usage of the `transmission-proxy` module.

 ## Author

 [Tim De Pauw](https://tmdpw.eu/)